Did you know that women generally fare worse than men after experiencing a heart attack?

-Finally I went to see my GP some three days later.
-I only went because of the rotten indigestion.
-As routine my doctor listen to my heart, then did an ECG and said I was actually having a Myocardial Infarction (MI) or commonly known as a heart attack!
+Finally, I went to see my GP three days later.
+I only went because of rotten indigestion.
+As a routine, my doctor listened to my heart, then did an ECG and said I was actually having a Myocardial Infarction (MI) or commonly known as a heart attack!

 It was the last thing I expected to be happening to me.
-I would have been less surprised if I had experienced pain down the left arm and the crushing pain in the left side of my chest.
+I would have been less surprised if I had experienced pain down the left arm and the crushing pain on the left side of my chest.
 But nope nothing like that, nothing that even made me slightly suspect.
-I didn’t know that heart attack symptoms can be different for everyone especially for women.
+I didn’t know that heart attack symptoms can be different for everyone, especially for women.

 Coupled with that, I didn’t want to go to the hospital as it would put people out, ruined the weekend, and didn’t want to be embarrassed by wasting the doctor’s time.